pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v5.md

 `profileManager.getProfiles()` replaces `profileManager.getAll(readFromSession)` and `profileManager.getProfile()` replaces `profileManager.get(readFromSession)`

-The fact that a profile is saved in the session or not after a succesful login is now override at the `Client` level, and no longer in the "security filter" and "callback endpoint".
+The fact that a profile is saved in the session or not after a successful login is now overridden at the `Client` level, and no longer in the "security filter" and "callback endpoint".
 BTW, the multi-profile option is now also set at the `Client` level.

 ```java